entelognathus/galeaspid-phylogeny/galeaspid character list.md

 **Character list of galeaspids and comments**

-> *Characters and character states to be added in the nexus file.
-(To Shan, Chen, Li)*

-> Give a citing history of the relevant character.
-If needed, give the comments below the character.

-> Add the reference and taxa used in the analyis in another document.

 1. Median dorsal opening: (0) absent; (1) present.

 > Zhu and Gai (2006), Character 1; Gai et al. (2018), Character 1; Shan et al. (2020), Character 1; Jiang et al. (2021), Character 1; Liu et al. (2021), Character 1; Meng and Gai (2021), Character 1; Chen et al. (2022), Character 1; Shan et al. (2022), Character 1; Sun et al. (2022), Character 1; Zhang et al. (2023), Character 1; Liu et al. (2023), Character 1.